solarwinds/appoptics-apm-node/CONTRIBUTING.md

 if you prefer.

-After the version bump commit has been made, make sure it is tagged and push the commit using `git push <tag-name>`.
+After the version bump commit has been made, make sure it is tagged and push the commit using `git push origin <tag-name>`.
 This pushes the tagged commit and the tag.
 If you just `git push` the tag will not be pushed.
 Note that `npm version` creates the tag in git; you don't need to create it manually.